 Members and supporters worked toward a common goal—underwriting cancer research in the State of Ohio.
 The need for innovation and creative cancer research projects in Ohio had been apparent for many years.
-Ohio Cancer Research Associates was created to meet that challenge.
-Cancer research was and is exclusively in Ohio.
+OCRA was created to meet that challenge.
+OCRA supported cancer research was and is exclusively in Ohio.
 All funds raised here are spent here.
-Ohio Cancer Research works to benefit the people of Ohio and all humankind.
+OCR works to benefit the people of Ohio and all humankind.
 RESEARCH — “The first step in finding a cure for cancer” is our underlying purpose.

 In 1986, the Board of Trustees decided that if the organization was to grow, it needed an Executive Director.
 Dennis Zack assumed the position of Executive Director on July 15, 1986 and the office was established in the LeVeque Tower (initially donated by Katherine LeVeque).
 Mr. Zack led the organization for the following 26 1/2 years.

 During his tenure, the organization funded $7 million in seed money grants that generated over $200 million in additional funding.
 “Give New Ideas a Chance” and “Early Detection Saves Lives” were his major themes for OCRA.
 He developed Grand Illusions and You and the Night and the Music, a Star Award Gala to raise funds and cancer awareness around the state.
 The Turkey Hop Walk was one the first cancer fundraising walks in Central Ohio.